Login or Register to make a submission.

 Assignment

-We ask contributors to treat the assignment as an artifact that they use the essay to explain.
+We ask contributors to treat the assignment as an artifact that they use the reflective essay to explain.
 You may lightly revise the assignment in order to make it more legible to an outside reader, but the assignment should not be substantially rewritten.
 The kinds of revision you might undertake include:

 • Adding information that was communicated in class and which is fundamental to understanding the assignment